-The IRF European Rafting Championships in Čunovo, Slovakia proved a showcase of talent from 67 teams from 14 countries across the continent – plus the Open Men’s team from Japan!
+The IRF European Rafting Championships with a world twist in Čunovo, Slovakia proved a showcase of talent from 67 teams from 14 countries across the continent – plus the Open Men’s team from Japan!

 Faces new and old to IRF competitions showed up in Čunovo in the days leading up to the competition.
 All came with their game faces on – five teams even came with jet lag and varying degrees of accompanying luggage having just competed in the IRF Ziyuan Rafting Festival in China!
 The sun shone, spirits were high and the water flowed consistently – you couldn’t ask for a better start to an IRF European Championship.

 Czech Republic, Great Britain and one of the IRF’s founding member nations, Russia, sent the most number of teams (13 each, and 14 for Russia), followed closely by hosts Slovakia with nine teams.
 We had teams across categories from Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Denmark, Finland, Hungary, Netherlands, Serbia, Slovenia and Japan.

 By and large the largest numbers of supporters came from Slovenia with the (literal) bus loads of supporters arriving to witness the Slalom and Downriver – they added much to the supporter spirit all in their bright green t-shirts and cheering on all teams regardless of their origin – but don’t stand in their way of cheering of Slovenia or you may get deafened by the calling cry of their vuvuzelas!
 Everyone’s favourite IRF Judge, Milan, popped in on the Saturday to cheer on his home nation too!